paychex/bloodhound-promises/README.md

 This tree-like structure accurately represents much of the real-world transactional logic of modern web applications.

-Unfortunately, because these operations can overlap, current performance tracking libraries have no way to distinguish each operation -- they simply assume all transactions on a page should be grouped together.
-Or in a single-page application, they assume that everything in the current view should be timed together.

-But modern single-page applications can have micro-content loading alongside primary content.
-The user can be in any part of an application -- like a slideout drawer showing user messages while the main area shows an edit-record view.
-Current tracking libraries have no way to handle this situation.

-Enter Bloodhound.

 ## How Does Bloodhound Work?

 Bloodhound promises work just like regular promises (in fact, it fully implements the [A+ spec](https://promisesaplus.com/)), with a lot of the syntactic sugar that other promise implementations have popularized.

-But unlike other promise libraries, Bloodhound also adds the following instance methods:

-`promise.trackAs(name [, passive]) : Promise`

-This marks the promise instance as a tracked promise, and then returns that instance for chaining.
-Optionally, you can say the promise is passively tracked.
-What that means will be explained below.

 `promise.done() : Promise`